 - You can view, delete, or move a Jira application project to trash only if you have access to that application.
 For example, you'll need Jira Service Management application access to work in a service project.

-To create a classic project:
+To create a company-managed project:

 - Choose Settings > Projects.